COMMENTS

 Pseudanthias pictilis (Randall & Allen 1978) painted, referring to “striking” color pattern of both sexes

-Pseudanthias pillai Heemstra & Akhilesh 2012 in honor of N. Gopala Krishna Pillai, Scientist Emeritus, Indian Council of Agricultural Research (ICAR), former Principal Scientist and Head of the Division of Pelagic Fisheries, Central Marine Fisheries Research Institute (CMFRI), India, and former Director in charge of CMFRI, for his “valuable contributions to the better understanding of marine fishes and the fisheries of India” [presumably a noun in apposition, without the patronymic “i”]
+Pseudanthias pillai Heemstra & Akhilesh 2012 in honor of N. Gopala Krishna Pillai, Scientist Emeritus, Indian Council of Agricultural Research (ICAR), former Principal Scientist and Head of the Division of Pelagic Fisheries, Central Marine Fisheries Research Institute (CMFRI), India, and former Director in charge of CMFRI, for his “valuable contributions to the better understanding of marine fishes and the fisheries of India” [presumably a noun in apposition, without the genitive “i”]

 Pseudanthias pleurotaenia (Bleeker 1857) pleuro-, side; taenia, band, referring to two purplish (described as pale pink) stripes from eye along sides to caudal-fin base on females and juveniles